 In this post we answer all of your questions and tell you some important information about Bwindi Impenetrable National Park …

-Bwindi Impenetrable National Park – or Bwindi National Park to make things slightly shorter – is famous as one of only a handful parks where you can see mountain gorillas in their natural habitat.
-It was established in 1991 in large part to protect the endangered mountain gorilla species.
+Bwindi Impenetrable National Park – or just Bwindi to make things shorter – is famous as one of only a handful parks where you can see mountain gorillas in their natural habitat.
+It was established in 1991 in large part to protect the species.
 Mountain gorillas can only be found in three countries: Uganda, Rwanda and the DRC.

-Bwindi National Park has more than half of the world’s mountain gorillas.
+Bwindi Impenetrable National Park has more than half of the world’s mountain gorillas.

 Bwindi National Park has been designated a UNESCO World Heritage Site because of its biological richness and significance.
 The park has 160 species of trees, which is the highest diversity of tree species in East Africa.
 It also has more than 100 species of ferns, over 347 species of forest birds, and more than 200 species of butterflies.